Mpologoma Clan

-Mpologoma clan is among the clans in present-day Uganda that are believed to have come with Kintu.
-Mpologoma is a name in Luganda which means lion.
-Everyone belonging to the Buganda Kingdom belong to a clan, each having a totem whereas others have minor totems which they are not allowed to eat and these totems are guarded jealously.
-The King of Buganda is also known as "Mpologoma ya Buganda" which means the "lion of Buganda".
+Mpologoma clan is among the clans in present-day Buganda Kingdom that are believed to have come with kabaka Kintu Kintu.
+Mpologoma is a word in Luganda which means lion.
+Every Muganda belongs to a clan, which automatically has to be his fathers's clan, and each clan has a totem a totem and minor totems which they are not allowed to eat and these totems are guarded jealously.
+The King of Buganda is also known as "Empologoma ya Buganda" which means the "Lion of Buganda"..